borealbikes-dev/Holoscene-Sim-AI/README.md

-# Training Model on Holoscene Bike Simulator to detect becnhes
+# Training Model on Holoscene Bike Simulator to detect benches

 ## Access the Cloud Instance